Your CDP Should Be an Extension of Your Larger Customer Data Infrastructure

 Next, he and his marketing team needed a CDP tool they could plug into the large, scalable infrastructure they had just deployed.
 One that would allow The New York Times’ marketers to design and test customer segments, build them a customer journey, take advantage of the latest AI and ML capabilities, and much more-all leveraging every ounce of customer behavior data signal that could be placed at the marketers’ fingertips.

-As it turned out, finding the CDP tool that met these requirements wasn’t as easy as they might have expected.
+As it turned out, finding the CDP marketing tool that met these requirements wasn’t as easy as they might have expected.
 But after an extensive evaluation process, The New York Times selected ActionIQ’s purpose-built CDP for its ability to bridge the gap between the need for marketer self-service and enterprise-grade customer data analytics infrastructure.

 “With [ActionIQ] we were able to marry the usability of a typical campaign management solution with infrastructure grade architecture and scalability.”